im-open/javascript-action-template/README.md

     | pagerduty       | For actions related to PagerDuty         |
     | test            | For actions related to testing           |
     | tf              | For actions related to Terraform         |
   - [ ] Add any additional topics for an action if they apply
   - [ ] The Packages and Environments boxes can be unchecked
+- Search for any remaining TODOs and address them.

 ## Inputs